 What is the International First Year Experience (IFYE)?

 U ST 110 International First Year Experience Seminar (IFYE) focuses on the transition to college in the U.S., available Iowa State University resources, American culture, and student personal development.
-The course material is mainly facilitated by guest speakers from various ISU departments and resources for student success.
-IFYE Leaders will also facilitate discussions, in-class activities, and learning experiences.
+The course material is presented through presentations facilitated by guests from various ISU departments and organizations.
+During class, IFYE Leaders will facilitate discussions, in-class activities, and learning experiences.

 What is the purpose of IFYE?

 The purpose of this course is to create an intentional space for new (freshmen) international students, where: